 As a result of this restructuring plan, the Company completely vacated its leased facilities in South San Francisco, California, which was subleased to a third party in November 2020, and returned certain leased equipment to the lessor.
 The Company recorded a discounted lease-related restructuring liability of \$2,228 and \$768 for the abandonment of the leased facilities and equipment, which was calculated as the present value of the estimated future lease costs for which the Company would obtain with no future economic benefit over the term of the leases.
 In addition, the Company recognized restructuring liability of \$321 related to severance and other employee termination costs related to the reduction in the number of employees.
-The Company expects this restructuring plan to be completed in 2021.

-The activity related to the restructuring liabilities for the three months ended March 31, 2021, is as follows.
+The activity related to the restructuring liabilities for the three months ended June 30, 2021, is as follows.